estnafinema0/Simple-Clienet-Server/README.md

 - The keyword `"revoir"` (typed by server) will terminate the connection and exit.

 ## TIME_WAIT and Port Reuse
 In TCP, after a connection is closed, the socket often remains in the **TIME_WAIT** state for a short period.
-During this time, the operating system prevents you from immediately reusing the same address and port to avoid conflicts with lingering packets from the previous connection.
+During this time, the OS won`t let you to immediately reuse the same address and port to avoid possible conflicts.

 By using:
 ```c
 int option = 1;
 setsockopt(sockfd, SOL_SOCKET, SO_REUSEADDR, &option, sizeof(option));
 ```
 we allow OS re-bind to that port even if it is still in **TIME_WAIT**.
-This is why you can restart the server on the **same port** right away without seeing the error `Address already in use`.

-If you prefer not to use `SO_REUSEADDR` or if you encounter any port conflicts, you can simply choose **another port** (ex., `5001`) and run the code again.
+If you prefer not to use `SO_REUSEADDR` or if you rigorously do not want any port conflicts, you can simply choose **another port** (ex., `5001`) and run the code again.